Yigal Amir

+Numerous radical right-wing Israeli organisations have carried out campaigns for Amir's release.
+The Shin Bet security service has assessed that Amir remains a threat to national security.
+The Knesset passed a law preventing the president of Israel from pardoning the assassin of a prime minister.

 Early life

 Amir was born in Herzliya to an Israeli Orthodox Yemenite Jewish family, one of eight children.
-His father Shlomo was a sofer who held a post supervising the kosher slaughtering of chickens and taught Shabbat lessons at a local synagogue.
+His father Shlomo was a sofer (scribe) who held a post supervising the kosher slaughtering of chickens and taught Shabbat lessons at a local synagogue.
 His mother Geula was a kindergarten teacher and ran a nursery school in the family home's backyard.
 Amir attended an Independent Education System school in Herzliya, and a high school yeshiva in Tel Aviv.
 He did his military service in the Israel Defense Forces as a Hesder student, combining army service in a religious platoon of the Golani Brigade with religious study at Yeshivat Kerem B'Yavneh.
 Despite being in a religious unit, even his comrades considered him a religious fanatic.

-Following his military service, Amir was nominated by the religious-Zionist youth movement Bnei Akiva to teach Judaism in Riga, Latvia, as part of Nativ.
+Following his military service, Amir was nominated by the religious-Zionist youth movement Bnei Akiva to teach Judaism in Riga, Latvia, as part of the Nativ organization.

 In 1993, Amir began studying at Bar-Ilan University as part of its kollel program, mixing religious and secular studies.
 Amir studied law and computer science, as well as Jewish law at the Institute for Advanced Torah Studies.
-Amir was strongly opposed to the Oslo Accords.
+Amir was strongly opposed to the Oslo Accords between Israel and the Palestine Liberation Organization.
 He participated in protest rallies against the accords on campus, was active in organizing weekend bus outings to support Israeli settlers, and helped found an illegal settlement outpost.
 He was especially active in Hebron, where he led marches through the streets.

 During his years as an activist, Amir became friendly with Avishai Raviv, to whom he allegedly revealed his plan to kill Rabin.
 After the murder, it was revealed that Raviv, a well known right-wing extremist at the time, was in fact only posing as a right-wing radical.
 In reality, he was working for Shin Bet, the Israeli internal security service.
 While some right-wing militants have accused the Shin Bet of having orchestrated the assassination to discredit them, a court later ruled that there was no evidence Raviv knew Amir was plotting to kill Rabin.

-In 1994, during his university studies, Amir met—and began a (non-sexual) relationship with—Nava Holtzman, a law student from an Orthodox Ashkenazi family.
+In 1994, during his university studies, Amir met—and began a platonic relationship with—Nava Holtzman, a law student from an Orthodox Ashkenazi family.
 In January 1995, after five months, Holtzman ended the relationship after her parents objected due to Amir's Mizrahi background.
 She married one of his friends soon afterward.
 Amir, who attended the wedding, went into a deep depression.